iVuDang/iVuDang/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄
-- ⚡ Fun fact: ...
-- Travel... exploring, adventures,
+- :airplane:
-Media production, art of visual storytelling through film and sound
+- :world_map: Media production, art of visual storytelling through film and sound
+- :earth_asia: Travel... exploring, adventures,

 - - - -